XY Things you should definitely do in Krakow

 Additionally, the view of Wawel castle will add a lot of mystery and charm to this amazing trip.

-Another great option is to take a bike tour, (off-course if the weather allow).
-See: Polish Countryside and Tyniec Abbey Bike Tour from Krakow.
+Another great option is to take a bike tour, (off-course if the weather allows).
+See the Polish Countryside and Tyniec Abbey Bike Tour from Krakow.

 9. Crawl Through Krakow